-Megan researches in the fields of law and emerging health technologies, such as biobanking, genomic medicine, and data regulation.
-She was previously Managing Editor of the Consumers and Communication Group at Cochrane at La Trobe University's Centre for Health Communication and Participation, working on systematic reviews of shared decision making, informed consent, health communication and consumer participation.
+Megan conducts research at the nexus of law and emerging health technologies, such as innovative informed consent tools, genomics and health data regulation.
+She is a 2021 Dyason Fellow, holds a University of Melbourne Early Career Researcher Grant, and works closely with the University’s Centre for Digital Transformation of Health.
+She was previously Managing Editor of the Consumers and Communication Group at Cochrane based at La Trobe University, where she contributed to systematic reviews of shared decision making, medical communication and consumer engagement.
 She has also worked in law publishing at the Office of the Chief Parliamentary Counsel (Victoria).
-She has published a number of peer-reviewed papers and book chapters in the fields of public interest law as well as patient engagement, health communication and informed decision making.

 Other School and University Responsibilities

 - Management Committee, Future Health Today project, Department of General Practice

 Memberships and Affiliations